2019-2020 Tuition, Room and Board

 - Failure to meet payment deadlines places a student in delinquent status.
 Failure to make appropriate payment by the due date will result in a hold being placed on the student’s records.
 If the delinquent status is not addressed in a timely manner, it may result in termination of enrollment.
 Students dismissed have the right to appeal.
 The appeal process/grievance procedure must be initiated within 30 days of the initial payment deadline.
 The appeal must be made in writing on the Student Appeal/Grievance Form located on the MLC website (www.mlc-wels.edu).
 The Student Appeal/Grievance Form and any supporting documentation are submitted to the vice president for administration.

 - Individual past due notices will be sent via the student’s campus email address.
 A $25 administrative fee will be charged for each past due notice sent to the student.
-The Administration reserves the right to send paper copies of past due notices or billing statements to the student’s home address.

 - A student with a significant past due balance as of the midpoint of a semester will be assessed a $100 administrative fee due to additional time required of MLC personnel to repeatedly address the collection issue with the student.